Chapter 3: Automatic Differentiation

 y =x+1

-The Scalar operations are pretty simple and straightforward too.
-The gradient only flows to the tensor input; the Scalar is treated as a constant.
+Scalar operations are straightforward.
+The gradient only flows to the tensor input; the scalar is treated as a constant.

 class AddScalar(Function):